AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all applicants in HireHive.
+Lists down all your applicants in HireHive.

 Format: `list`